mozilla/dennis/README.rst

   This also works on strings passed in as command line arguments and as stdin---it doesn't have to be a ``.po`` file or in a ``.po`` format.
-For example, Dennis uses dennis to translate all dennis commit messages into Pirate!.
-That's how cool dennis is!
+For example, Dennis uses Dennis to translate all Dennis commit messages into Pirate!.
+That's how cool Dennis is!

 Quick start